AndrejsGrocs/Filtered-Animated-Cards/README.md

 ```
 Description

+Using API movie database to render the results with
+possibility to filter content by genre.

+The result changes are animated.

 Note: The project will be updated with new features later.

 This is a part of the templates project